MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 For example, assume that node A has a Bridging Index of 0.7 and node B has a Bridging Index of 0.35.
 You can accurately assume that node A tends to control more information throughout the network than node B, because node A ranks higher than node B. However, you cannot assume node A controls twice as much information or is twice as likely to be a change agent in the network as node B, because the values indicate a *ranking* of information flow and not the *amount* of information.

-Rank removes any notion of the distribution of the scores.
-The distribution can give us insights into if any clusters of key bridgers or influencers exist or if any clusters of those who don't have as much influence exist.
+While rank is the most important aspect of Bridging, a pure ranking (or ordinal) score of individuals would remove the distribution of scores.
+The distribution of the Bridging scores can give you insights into the existence of clusters of key bridgers, which is why it provides a score instead of just an ordinal ranking of individuals.

 This measure is calculated as follows for employees as compared to groups.